rubentrancoso/mailserver-quicksetup/README.md

 ### Status from current version

-September-18-2017 - All the installation process, except that you need to manually finish postmifadmin setup by entering https://mail.domain.tld/setup.php
+September-18-2017 - All the installation process is working, except that you need to manually finish postfixadmin setup by entering https://mail.domain.tld/setup.php.

 ## How to use it